Meghan Markle's mother due to meet Queen Elizabeth on eve of royal wedding extravaganza

-WINDSOR, England (Reuters) - Meghan Markle’s American mother was due to take tea with Britain’s Queen Elizabeth, Prince Harry’s grandmother, on the eve of a sumptuous royal wedding that will be watched by millions across the world.
+WINDSOR, England, May 18 (Reuters) - Meghan Markle’s American mother was due to take tea with Britain’s Queen Elizabeth, Prince Harry’s grandmother, on the eve of a sumptuous royal wedding that will be watched by millions across the world.

 Outside the ancient stone walls of Windsor Castle, home to the English royal family for nearly 1,000 years, well-wishers mingled with tourists and swarms of television crews under swathes of British and American flags.